sylvaindethier/app/README.md

-# awesome
+# app

-This app is JUST awesome
+This app is awesome